(reading time: 52 minutes)

 “Okay, I’ve never seen it do that before,” Berrad said.
 “It probably just means I’m fired.
 Like a pink slip or something.”

 Myro lifted his arm and pressed a few buttons.
 The waterlogged machine didn’t respond at first but after a few good flicks a wavering hologram appeared.
 It showed a red line sliding past a blue one and turning green.
-Then it zoomed out and showed the entire eastern half of the continent turn green, as if a wave of vibrant plant life had suddenly erupted in a desert.
+Then it zoomed out and showed a massive section of the continent turn green, as if a wave of vibrant plant life had suddenly erupted in a desert.

-“That’s interesting,” Myro said and scratched his mud-caked goatee.
+“That’s interesting,” Dust said, scratching his mud-caked goatee.

 “When we tossed our flags in the mud… they activated.
 They were acting like they were on solid ground when the mud was still pulling them around.”

 “So the borders were fluid, but the computers thought they were concrete.
-One of your flags slid past mine when they were both already registered as border points…” Myro hit a few more buttons and scrolled through a massive list of computer code.
-Every line was turning green faster than he could scroll through it.
+One of your flags slid past mine when they were both already registered as border points…” Myro hit a few more buttons and scrolled through a massive block of computer code.
+Each line turned green faster than he could scroll through it.
 “It seems…because of this… the system has decided to combine the borders instead of nullifying one of them.”

 “You mean it thinks we made a complete border… for half the continent?”